-In this post, I’ve put together 13 GoPro tips for families.
+In this post, I’ve put together 13 GoPro tips for kids and family vacations.
 Along with the tips, you’ll find some ideas about how to put them to work.
 And some gear suggestions that’ll make getting great footage easier.

 Have you used your GoPro to take family photos?

 These action cameras aren’t just for base-jumping, wingsuit-flying, kamikaze-athletes anymore.
 Here are some GoPro tips for families:

 1. Set the GoPro to Time Lapse Mode

 Want some new family photos?
 Why not try doing it yourself – with your GoPro?